The Best Place to Stay in Santorini:

-Santorini is a tiny island, only around 48 square miles (77 square kilometers), but 1.5 million people visited in 2019.
+Santorini is a small island, only around 48 square miles (77 square kilometers), but 1.5 million people visited in 2019 (less, of course, in 2020).
 The island has several small regions and villages and each has its own vibe, best views and restaurants, and its own price point.
 This means that the best area to stay in Santorini depends a lot on your own personal preferences, needs, and your proposed itinerary.

 In this guide, I break down each of the main 9 towns and villages of the island and explain the type of traveler it most appeals to, what kind of accommodation is there and why travelers choose to stay there.
 At the end of each section, you can check out the prices, reviews, and availability of some of the best places to stay in Santorini.

-You’ll also find a section on the top hotels in Santorini including Santorini honeymoon hotels, and the best luxury hotels in Santorini.
+You’ll also find a section on the best Santorini hotels including Santorini honeymoon hotels, and the best luxury hotels in Santorini.

 Before we get into the pros and cons of each village, here are a few major decision points from the outset.
 Asking yourself these will help you choose where to stay in Santorini:

-Do you have any mobility issues?
+- Do you have any mobility issues?
 Santorini is a maze of interconnecting steep steps as villages cling to the cliff-edge and hotels are made from the caves in the cliff-side.
-If you have mobility issues you can still stay on the caldera edge and have spectacular views of the sunset, just stay in Fira or outside Fira on the southern side.
+If you have mobility issues you can still stay on the caldera edge and have spectacular views of the sunset over the Aegean Sea, just stay in Fira or outside Fira on the southern side.
 The sunsets here are every bit as incredible as in Oia.

-Is it important that you have a swimming pool?
+- Is it important that you have a swimming pool or a private hot tub?
 Santorini is very hot in peak season and you don’t want to be walking around in the middle of the day.
 It’s better to be sailing or swimming or having a siesta during these hours.